OpenEvalProject/evals/manuscripts/elife-75374/v3/manuscript.md

 ### Affiliations

 1. Department of Epidemiology and Biostatistics, School of Public Health, Imperial College London London United Kingdom
-2. https://ror.org/0524sp257 MRC Integrative Epidemiology Unit, University of Bristol Bristol United Kingdom
+2. MRC Integrative Epidemiology Unit, University of Bristol Bristol United Kingdom ([ROR:0524sp257](https://ror.org/0524sp257))
 3. Population Health Sciences, Bristol Medical School Bristol United Kingdom
-4. https://ror.org/01nrxwf90 Centre for Genomic and Experimental Medicine, Institute of Genetics and Cancer, University of Edinburgh Edinburgh United Kingdom
+4. Centre for Genomic and Experimental Medicine, Institute of Genetics and Cancer, University of Edinburgh Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-5. https://ror.org/046rm7j60 Department of Human Genetics, David Geffen School of Medicine, University of California, Los Angeles Los Angeles United States
+5. Department of Human Genetics, David Geffen School of Medicine, University of California, Los Angeles Los Angeles United States ([ROR:046rm7j60](https://ror.org/046rm7j60))
-6. https://ror.org/041kmwe10 Department of Epidemiology and Biostatistics, School of Public Health, Imperial College London London United Kingdom
+6. Department of Epidemiology and Biostatistics, School of Public Health, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))
-7. https://ror.org/01qg3j183 Department of Hygiene and Epidemiology, School of Medicine, University of Ioannina Ioannina Greece
+7. Department of Hygiene and Epidemiology, School of Medicine, University of Ioannina Ioannina Greece ([ROR:01qg3j183](https://ror.org/01qg3j183))
-8. https://ror.org/007ps6h72 Public Health Sciences Division, Fred Hutchinson Cancer Research Center Seattle United States
+8. Public Health Sciences Division, Fred Hutchinson Cancer Research Center Seattle United States ([ROR:007ps6h72](https://ror.org/007ps6h72))
-9. https://ror.org/00cvxb145 Department of Epidemiology, School of Public Health, University of Washington Seattle United States
+9. Department of Epidemiology, School of Public Health, University of Washington Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-10. https://ror.org/01ej9dk98 Department of Clinical Pathology, Melbourne Medical School, University of Melbourne Parkville Australia
+10. Department of Clinical Pathology, Melbourne Medical School, University of Melbourne Parkville Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))
-11. https://ror.org/03bx60s49 Cancer Prevention Institute of California Fremont United States
+11. Cancer Prevention Institute of California Fremont United States ([ROR:03bx60s49](https://ror.org/03bx60s49))
 12. National Institute for Health Research (NIHR) Bristol Biomedical Research Centre, University Hospitals Bristol and Weston NHS Foundation Trust and the University of Bristol Bristol United Kingdom
-13. https://ror.org/046rm7j60 Department of Biostatistics, Fielding School of Public Health, University of California, Los Angeles Los Angeles United States
+13. Department of Biostatistics, Fielding School of Public Health, University of California, Los Angeles Los Angeles United States ([ROR:046rm7j60](https://ror.org/046rm7j60))
 14. Novo Nordisk Research Centre Oxford United Kingdom

 † Corresponding author

 ## Abstract

-Epigenetic clocks have been associated with cancer risk in several observational studies.
-Nevertheless, it is unclear whether they play a causal role in cancer risk or if they act as a non-causal biomarker.
-We conducted a two-sample Mendelian randomization (MR) study to examine the genetically predicted effects of epigenetic age acceleration as measured by HannumAge (nine single-nucleotide polymorphisms (SNPs)), Horvath Intrinsic Age (24 SNPs), PhenoAge (11 SNPs), and GrimAge (4 SNPs) on multiple cancers (i.e. breast, prostate, colorectal, ovarian and lung cancer).
+Background:Epigenetic clocks have been associated with cancer risk in several observational studies.
+Nevertheless, it is unclear whether they play a causal role in cancer risk or if they act as a non-causal biomarker.Methods:We conducted a two-sample Mendelian randomization (MR) study to examine the genetically predicted effects of epigenetic age acceleration as measured by HannumAge (nine single-nucleotide polymorphisms (SNPs)), Horvath Intrinsic Age (24 SNPs), PhenoAge (11 SNPs), and GrimAge (4 SNPs) on multiple cancers (i.e. breast, prostate, colorectal, ovarian and lung cancer).
 We obtained genome-wide association data for biological ageing from a meta-analysis (N = 34,710), and for cancer from the UK Biobank (N cases = 2671–13,879; N controls = 173,493–372,016), FinnGen (N cases = 719–8401; N controls = 74,685–174,006) and several international cancer genetic consortia (N cases = 11,348–122,977; N controls = 15,861–105,974).
 Main analyses were performed using multiplicative random effects inverse variance weighted (IVW) MR. Individual study estimates were pooled using fixed effect meta-analysis.
-Sensitivity analyses included MR-Egger, weighted median, weighted mode and Causal Analysis using Summary Effect Estimates (CAUSE) methods, which are robust to some of the assumptions of the IVW approach.
-Meta-analysed IVW MR findings suggested that higher GrimAge acceleration increased the risk of colorectal cancer (OR = 1.12 per year increase in GrimAge acceleration, 95% CI 1.04–1.20, p = 0.002).
+Sensitivity analyses included MR-Egger, weighted median, weighted mode and Causal Analysis using Summary Effect Estimates (CAUSE) methods, which are robust to some of the assumptions of the IVW approach.Results:Meta-analysed IVW MR findings suggested that higher GrimAge acceleration increased the risk of colorectal cancer (OR = 1.12 per year increase in GrimAge acceleration, 95% CI 1.04–1.20, p = 0.002).
 The direction of the genetically predicted effects was consistent across main and sensitivity MR analyses.
 Among subtypes, the genetically predicted effect of GrimAge acceleration was greater for colon cancer (IVW OR = 1.15, 95% CI 1.09–1.21, p = 0.006), than rectal cancer (IVW OR = 1.05, 95% CI 0.97–1.13, p = 0.24).
-Results were less consistent for associations between other epigenetic clocks and cancers.
-GrimAge acceleration may increase the risk of colorectal cancer.
+Results were less consistent for associations between other epigenetic clocks and cancers.Conclusions:GrimAge acceleration may increase the risk of colorectal cancer.
 Findings for other clocks and cancers were inconsistent.
-Further work is required to investigate the potential mechanisms underlying the results.
-FMB was supported by a Wellcome Trust PhD studentship in Molecular, Genetic and Lifecourse Epidemiology (224982/Z/22/Z which is part of grant 218495/Z/19/Z).
+Further work is required to investigate the potential mechanisms underlying the results.Funding:FMB was supported by a Wellcome Trust PhD studentship in Molecular, Genetic and Lifecourse Epidemiology (224982/Z/22/Z which is part of grant 218495/Z/19/Z).
 KKT was supported by a Cancer Research UK (C18281/A29019) programme grant (the Integrative Cancer Epidemiology Programme) and by the Hellenic Republic’s Operational Programme ‘Competitiveness, Entrepreneurship & Innovation’ (OΠΣ 5047228).
 PH was supported by Cancer Research UK (C18281/A29019).
 RMM was supported by the NIHR Biomedical Research Centre at University Hospitals Bristol and Weston NHS Foundation Trust and the University of Bristol and by a Cancer Research UK (C18281/A29019) programme grant (the Integrative Cancer Epidemiology Programme).
 RMM is a National Institute for Health Research Senior Investigator (NIHR202411).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.
 GDS and CLR were supported by the Medical Research Council (MC_UU_00011/1 and MC_UU_00011/5, respectively) and by a Cancer Research UK (C18281/A29019) programme grant (the Integrative Cancer Epidemiology Programme).
 REM was supported by an Alzheimer’s Society project grant (AS-PG-19b-010) and NIH grant (U01 AG-18-018, PI: Steve Horvath).
 RCR is a de Pass Vice Chancellor’s Research Fellow at the University of Bristol.

 ## Introduction